-6. Purchase a copy of L’Officiel des Spectacles or Pariscope to check out cultural events in Paris.
+6. Consult L’Officiel des Spectacles to check out cultural events in Paris.

 7. Carry a student photo ID to take advantage of student discounts in museums, theaters, movie houses and the métro.
 Always ask if there is a student rate available.

 8. Coordinate clothes and layer garments.
 Regardless of fashion concerns, it is essential to have sturdy walking shoes that fit.